zhangyk8/sconce-scms/README.md

 [4] Y. Zhang and Y.-C. Chen (2021).
 Kernel Smoothing, Mean Shift, and Their Learning Theory with Directional Data. *Journal of Machine Learning Research*, **22**(154), 1-92.

-[5] Y. Zhang and Y.-C. Chen (2022).
+<a name="dirscms">[5]</a> Y. Zhang and Y.-C. Chen (2022).
 Linear convergence of the subspace constrained mean shift algorithm: from Euclidean to directional data. *Information and Inference: A Journal of the IMA*, iaac005, [https://doi.org/10.1093/imaiai/iaac005](https://doi.org/10.1093/imaiai/iaac005).

-[6] Y. Zhang and Y.-C. Chen (2021).
+<a name="dirlinscms">[6]</a> Y. Zhang and Y.-C. Chen (2021).
 Mode and ridge estimation in euclidean and directional product spaces: A mean shift approach. *arXiv preprint arXiv:2110.08505*.